 Once your team is equipped to do their best work, decide how you will complete the project.
 Outline the steps you will take and assign tasks to every team member.
 This plan should guide the entire project, so create it with care.

 At this point, you should be fully prepared to complete the work itself.
-Using the requirement documentation, work together to develop the product or service you’ve been tasked to create.
+Using the required documentation, work together to develop the product or service you’ve been tasked to create.

-When you’ve completed the product, you can then move to the verification phase.
-Though you’ve likely been testing the product as you go, use this step to see how it performs as a whole.
-You should be testing for functionality to ensure that there aren’t any bugs or issues that need to be fixed.
+After completing the product, you can move to the verification phase.
+Though you’ve likely been testing the product as you go, use this step to see how it performs.
+You should be testing for functionality to ensure there aren’t any bugs or issues that need fixing.

-More importantly, use the verification phase to check the product against your stakeholder requirements.
+Use the verification phase to check the product against your stakeholders’ requirements.
 Go through the product piece by piece to ensure total client satisfaction when you deliver it.
-Once you’ve found and fixed any problems you find, you can deliver the product to your client.
+You can deliver the product to your client once you’ve found and fixed any problems.

-No matter how thorough your testing, there will likely be issues that your client will discover as they use the finished product.
-Before you can close the project, you have to address and resolve these issues to achieve full customer satisfaction.
+No matter how thorough your testing, there will likely be issues that your clients will discover as they use the finished product.
+Before closing the project, you must address and resolve these issues to achieve full customer satisfaction.